dqops/dqo/docs/dqo-concepts/grouping-data-quality-issues-to-incidents.md

 ## Incident notifications

-Incident notifications allow to receive the notification message about new incidents or a change of the incident status as soon as they appear.
+Incident notifications allow to receive notification messages about new incidents or a change of the incident status as soon as they appear.

-A configuration of notifications always contain the default notification setup, which is empty at the beginning.
+A notifications configuration always contains the default notification setup, which is empty at the beginning.
-Notifications will be sent to the target address when it is set in the **Addresses for notifications of an incident state change** section.
+Notifications will be sent to the target addresses when they are set in the **Addresses for notifications of an incident state change** section.

 Depending on the status of the incident the appropriate field has to be set accordingly.

+To access the global notifications configuration, click on the **Configuration** in the menu and select the **Global notifications configuration** in the tree panel.

 // todo: screen how to reach the UI page,

+When no notifications are configured, the only default notification configuration will be present.

 // todo: screen of the default notification setup page

+Open the default notification configuration by clicking the **default** name or by clicking **the edit action button** on the right.

+// todo: screen with the addresses form

-Each of the notification fields of the form can be filled with an **email address** or a **webhook URL**.
+Each notification field of the form can be filled with an **email address** or a **webhook URL**.
 You can also use multiple email addresses separated by the comma character (,).
-Mixing email addresses with webhook addresses are also allowed as far as you use comma between them.
+Mixing email addresses with webhook addresses is also allowed if you use commas between them.

-The address field for the specific status can also be leaved as empty so no notifications will be received for that incident status.
+The address field for the specific status can also be left as empty so no notifications will be received for that incident status.

 ### Notification filters